Photograph by Bill Bernstein, courtesy The David Hill Gallery, London

-It’s impossible to discuss the distinctive sounds of Paradise Garage without also mentioning its distinctive DJ, Larry Levan.
+It’s impossible to discuss the distinctive sounds of the Paradise Garage without also mentioning its distinctive DJ, Larry Levan.
 Levan was, by all accounts, a discerning tastemaker and a party perfectionist.
-Even on nights when he wasn’t performing, he would flit around the club tweaking the bespoke sound system’s EQ to accommodate changing conditions: as more and more patrons entered the club, their bodies would absorb more and more sound, and Levan in turn would adjust to compensate.
-According to RBMA’s history, Levan even went so far as to turn on the lights, cut off the music, and clamber up a ladder to polish the venue’s disco ball during peak hour.
+Even on nights when he wasn’t performing, he would flit around the club, tweaking the sound system’s EQ to accommodate changing conditions – as more and more patrons entered the club, their bodies would absorb more and more sound, and Levan in turn would adjust to compensate.
+According to Red Bull Music Academy, Levan even went so far as to turn on the lights, cut off the music, and clamber up a ladder to polish the venue’s disco ball during peak hour.

 The Paradise Garage’s sonic influence isn’t limited strictly to garage.
-West End releases left their mark on a diverse array of genres, from reggae to rap to pop to EDM.
-Garage records have been sampled by artists including Robyn (Loose Joints, “Tell You (Today)”) Daft Punk (Karen Young, “Hot Shot”), A Tribe Called Quest and Jungle Brothers, Black Eyed Peas, Lil Wayne & Juicy J, and much more.
+West End Records left their mark on a diverse array of genres, from reggae and rap to pop and EDM.
+Garage records have been sampled by artists including Robyn (“Tell You (Today)”), Daft Punk (“Hot Shot”), A Tribe Called Quest and Jungle Brothers, Black Eyed Peas, and many more.

 Explore royalty-free sounds from leading artists, producers, and sound designers: